Ladzboy65/DarkMythos/README.md

 - Artemis - Goddess of wilderness, the hunt, creatures
 - Hephaestus - fire, metalworking, stonemasonry, sculpture and volcanism
 - Ares - God of war, bloodlust, violence
+- Apollo - God of music, healing, plague, the sun, prophecies, poetry, and archery

 ## Spells